leonorae/HereItIs/PAGE_TESTING.md

    - Ensure all artists display correctly and are sorted alphabetically

 2. Test: Filtering artists by genre
-   - Confirm that filtering events by genre displays only correct artists
+   - Confirm that filtering events by genre displays only the correct artists

 3. Test: Destination Links
    - Correct links to destination pages: artist profiles, home page, add new artist page